etymology

 The Greek Adjective Ἄσμενος: Its Etymology and History

 Translated by Ioanna Papadopoulou [This article was originally published in French as “L’adjectif grec ἄσμενος : étymologie et histoire du mot,” in Hommage à Jacqueline de Romilly.
 L’empreinte de son oeuvre, eds.
 Marc Fumaroli, Jacques Jouanna, Monique Trédé, and Michel Zink.
 Actes de colloque (Académie des Inscriptions et Belles-Lettres).
-Paris,… Read more
+Paris, 2014.
+The English translation is made available by permission of the author.]
+1. Traditional thesis: ἄσμενος ‘happy, pleased’ cognate with… Read more

 Indo-European Language and Society

 Translated from the French by Elizabeth Palmer, this online edition has been revised and updated by Jeremy Lin, Jacqueline Lewandowski, and Vergil Parson.
 “This work belongs in a bountiful tradition.
-Less than a decade after Devoto’s Origini indeuropee, Benveniste, leaving aside most apparatus but ever so supremely in control of… Read more
+Less than a decade after Devoto’s Origini indeuropee, Benveniste, leaving aside most apparatus but ever so supremely in control of the data, has produced a classic.
+We may see it as a collection of monographs or as the systematic work… Read more

 Homer’s Text and Language